dotnet/diagnostics/documentation/tutorial/app_running_slow_highcpu.md

 > dotnet-trace collect -p 2266  --providers Microsoft-DotNETCore-SampleProfiler
 > ```

 2266 is the process identifier which can be found using dotnet-trace list-processes.
 Let dotnet-trace run for about 20-30 seconds and then hit enter to exit the collection.
-The result is a netperf file located in the same folder. netperf files are a great way to use existing analysis tools on Windows (such as PerfView) to diagose performance problems.
+The result is a nettrace file located in the same folder. nettrace files are a great way to use existing analysis tools on Windows (such as PerfView) to diagose performance problems.

-Alternatively, you can get the perf and LTTng trace data in netperf format by using the perfcollect tool (please see Installing the tools section).
+Alternatively, you can get the perf and LTTng trace data in nettrace format by using the perfcollect tool (please see Installing the tools section).
 Once installed, run the following command:

 > ```bash
 > sudo ./perfcollect collect sampleTrace